ropensci/plater/blog-post.md

 - R
 ---

-As a lab scientist, I do almost all of my experiments in a microtiter plates #make this a link to a picture of said plates.
+As a lab scientist, I do almost all of my experiments in [microtiter plates](https://en.wikipedia.org/wiki/Microtiter_plate).
 These tools are an efficient means of organizing many parallel experimental conditions.
 It's not always easy, however, to translate between the physical plate and a useful data structure for analysis.
 My first attempts to solve this problem--nesting one `ifelse` call inside of the next to describe which well was which--were very unsatisfying.
 Over time, my attempts at solving the problem grew more sophisticated, and eventually, the `plater` package was born.
 Here I will tell the story of how with the help of [R Packages](http://r-pkgs.had.co.nz/) and the [amazing](http://deanattali.com/) [reviewers](http://www.juliagustavsen.com/) and [editors](https://scottchamberlain.info/) at rOpenSci, I ended up with a package that makes it easy to work with plate-based data.

 ## Plates are great